-Welcome to the Parents Inclusion Network Noticeboard...check out future PIN events as well as relevant information for families affected by disability.
-If you are interested in attending any of these dates then please phone PIN on 01387 252683 or email us at email@example.com to book a place for you and your family.
-As usual PIN will pay all entry fees.
+Welcome to the Parents Inclusion Network Noticeboard.
+Check out future PIN events as well as relevant information for families affected by disability.
+If you are interested in attending any of these events, please email firstname.lastname@example.org to book a place for you and your family.
+As usual, PIN will pay all entry fees.

 PIN has purchased a weighted blanket with extra weights and a cover for families to borrow and ‘try before you buy'.
 Please let us know if you are interested in borrowing it.